acts-project/acts/docs/core/geometry.md

 closest approach between the direction vector $\vec d$ and the line direction vector $\vec z$.
 As such, the function {func}`Acts::LineSurface::globalToLocal` can fail, if the argument position and direction do not fulfill this criterion.
-It if pure-virtual, meaning that it can not be instantiated on its own.
+It is pure-virtual, meaning that it can not be instantiated on its own.

 :::{doxygenclass} Acts::LineSurface
 ---